-On July 9, 2013, Colfax completed the acquisition of the common stock of Clarus for \$13.2 million, which includes the fair value of an estimated additional contingent cash payment of \$2.5 million at the acquisition date.
-The additional contingent payment will be paid during the year ending December 31, 2016 subject to the achievement of certain performance goals.
+On July 9, 2013, Colfax completed the acquisition of the common stock of Clarus for \$13.2 million, which included the fair value of an estimated additional contingent cash payment of \$2.5 million at the acquisition date.
+The additional contingent payment would be paid during the year ending December 31, 2016 subject to the achievement of certain performance goals.
+However, we do not expect the performance goals to be achieved.
 Clarus is a domestic supplier of flushing services for marine applications primarily to U.S. government agencies, with primary operations based in Bellingham, Washington.

 On September 30, 2013, the Company completed the acquisitions of TLT-Babcock and Alphair for an aggregate purchase price of \$55.7 million.
-TLT-Babcock and Alphair are suppliers of heavy duty and industrial fans in Akron, Ohio and Winnepeg, Ontario, respectively.
+TLT-Babcock and Alphair are suppliers of heavy duty and industrial fans in Akron, Ohio and Winnipeg, Manitoba, respectively.